 So, enjoy some blue toned caterpillar/mushroom related art…I hope you like it.

 This caterpillar is based more from the 2010 film directed by Tim Burton, I think the movie Absalom (although in the books he doesn’t have a name and is just referred to as the Caterpillar) is much more chilled out than the 1951 Disney version – who in my opinion was far too much of a diva and he yells at Alice far too often !
-It’s drawn with crayons which are far harder to control than I remember them being a kid!
+It’s drawn with crayons which are far harder to control than I remember them being as a kid!

 “How Doth the Little Crocodile” is a poem by Lewis Carroll which appears in his 1865 novel Alice’s Adventures in Wonderland.
 Alice recites it while attempting to recall “Against Idleness and Mischief” by Isaac Watts.
 It’s such a brilliant little poem and has always been one that stuck in my head.